 Pumpkin Spice Mickey Waffles Tips

 A few tips on these waffles.
 The Maple Cinnamon Butter really makes a huge difference in the overall flavor.
 We don’t recommend skipping it!
-We do recommend however, making it ahead of time and just keeping it in the fridge.
+We do recommend, however, making it ahead of time and just keeping it in the fridge.
 Especially, so you’re not giving yourself a ton of work in the morning.
 It’s great on waffles, pancakes, pumpkin bagels, or any other carb you’re looking to add a bit of fall buttery goodness to.
 We do use a bit of a heavy hand with the spices, so if you like things a little lighter, feel free to use less spice.

-And be sure to add the pinch of salt as it will really amplify the flavors here.
+And be sure to add a pinch of salt as it will really amplify the flavors here.
 Any type of milk can be used in this recipe.
-It may change the consistency just a bit if you use a thinner alternative milk, but we tried several different alternatives (our favorite is oat milk) and they all worked just fine.
+It may change the consistency just a bit if you use thinner alternative milk, but we tried several different alternatives (our favorite is oat milk) and they all worked just fine.

 Disney Fall Recipes